 A total of 619 isopod species were identified, ranging from 2 to 85 at any one station (Table 1).
 316 species were only found at one station (termed “uniques”), and 132 species were found at only two stations (termed “duplicates”), so 72% of the isopod species were only found at one or two stations (Table 2).
 The number of unique isopod species found at a given station varied from 0 to 29.
 Some isopod species were relatively widespread.
 Betamorpha fusiformis (family Munnopsidae) was recorded from 29 stations, while Eurycope sp.
 1 "complanata" (family Munnopsidae) was found at 22 stations.
 The numbers of isopod species varied with depth (R2 = 0.18), showing a unimodal curve with a peak at 3000-4000 m (Fig 2).
-However, variability among the stations was high, and species richness at 2 stations from intermediate depths in the South Shetland area (105-7, 152-6) was lower than expected.
+Variability among the stations was high, and species richness at 2 stations from intermediate depths in the South Shetland area (105-7, 152-6) was lower than expected.

 81 bivalve species were identified, with 0 to 18 species per station (Table 1).
-There was no significant relationship between numbers of bivalve species and depth (Fig 2), although the highest numbers were recorded in samples from >4500 m.
+There was no significant relationship between numbers of bivalve species and depth (Fig 2), The highest number of species were recorded in samples from >4500 m.
 At station 132-2, in the Weddell Sea, no bivalves were sampled at all, and at 2 other stations from intermediate depths (121-11 from the Weddell Sea, and 152-6 in the South Shetland area) richness was very low (Fig. 2).
 Only 17 bivalve species were uniques, and 22 duplicates (Table 2), making up 45% of all bivalve species.
 The number of unique species found at a given station varied from 0 to 5.
 The most widespread bivalve species (Vesicomya sp.
 1; family Vesicomyidae) was recorded from 30 stations, and the second most widespread (Axinulus sp.
 1; family Thyasiridae) from 29.
 Thus, bivalves had fewer restricted-range species and more widespread species than isopods.

 All isopod species identified were brooders (Fig. 3A), and inbenthic, epibenthic and suprabenthic species occurred (Fig. 3B).
 Most identified bivalve species reproduce via larvae, though some species are also brooders (Fig. 3C).
 Most bivalve species live inbenthically (infaunally), however, few also occur epibenthically (Fig. 3D).